RituLiot/ptcg-decks/Favorites/Standard: E-on.md

 ![decklist](../!Images/Standard/7BST-MEW/Kyurem-Baxcalibur.png)

-This, I believe, is one of the strongest decks that never actually became meta, solely because of its unpopularity.
-It feels really similar to Chien-Pao, except you're playing single prizers only.
-You're more difficult to setup, but that's where extra time and Letter of Encouragement come in handy.
-I promise you'll have a great time playing this list, give it a try!
+I believe this deck is one of the strongest in the format, and the only reason you've never heard of it is because it was never popularized.
+List feels really similar to Chien-Pao, except you're playing single prizers only.
+KOs are more difficult to setup, but that's where the extra time and Letter of Encouragement come in handy.
+I promise you'll have a great time playing this list; give it a try!

 [top](#standard-e-on)